-Newham Primary School is set to receive a free 5kW solar system thanks to a campaign for More Australian Solar Homes (MASH).
+Newham Primary School, near Hanging Rock in the Macedon Ranges Shire, is set to receive a free 5kW solar system thanks to a campaign for More Australian Solar Homes (MASH).
 The not-for-profit Hub Foundation in Castlemaine will donate the solar system to the school after achieving over 100 installations in the Macedon Ranges as part of round 2 of MASH, their hugely successful solar bulk-buy initiative.

 Hub Foundation Chair, Neil Barrett said Newham Primary was one of a number of strong applications, “We chose the school because of the great work they are already doing in the area of sustainability.
 We are confident that the leaders of the school will maximise the benefits of the solar system by using it as an educational tool and by inspiring parents and neighbours to go solar,” Barrett said.